Ex-NFL quarterback Ryan Mallett arrested for DWI after crash in Arkansas

 CLICK HERE TO GET THE FOX NEWS APP

-Vince McMahon announced at the re-launch that the XFL would not have players with a criminal record.
+Vince McMahon announced at the relaunch that the XFL would not have players with a criminal record.

 The Associated Press contributed to this report